droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./depends/packages/native_protobuf.mk - [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) library (native).
 Used by Qt as part of BIP 70 support.

 ./depends/packages/openssl.mk - [OpenSSL](https://www.openssl.org/) library.
 Provides some cryptographic functionality.
-Consensus-critical functionality uses libsecp256k1.
+Used by all versions of Core.
+Used to be part of consensus-critical functionality, all of which has since been changed to use *libsecp256k1*.

 ./depends/packages/packages.mk - Package variables.
 Specifies the packages requried by various platforms, including packages required by Qt.

 ./depends/packages/protobuf.mk - [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) variables.
 Used by Qt as part of BIP 70 support.

 ./depends/packages/qrencode.mk - [libqrencode](https://fukuchi.org/works/qrencode/) variables.
+Used by Qt.

 ./depends/packages/qt.mk - Qt 5 variables.

 ./depends/packages/qt46.mk - Qt 4.6 variables. [*Removed in 0.14*](https://github.com/bitcoin/bitcoin/pull/8640), although support for Qt4 was removed in an earlier version (0.13?).

 ./depends/packages/xcb_proto.mk - [XML-XCB protocol description bindings](https://xcb.freedesktop.org/XmlXcb/).
+Used by Qt.

 ./depends/packages/xextproto.mk - [X protocol extensions](https://community.linuxmint.com/software/view/libxext6) library.
+Used by Qt.

 ./depends/packages/xproto.mk - [X window system core protocol](http://www.x.org/releases/X11R7.7/doc/xproto/x11protocol.html) library.
+Used by Qt.

 ./depends/packages/xtrans.mk - [xtrans](http://www.x.org/releases/X11R7.7/doc/xtrans/xtrans.html) library.
+Used by Qt.

 ./depends/packages/zmq.mk - [ØMQ](http://zeromq.org/) (aka ZeroMQ).
+Used by all versions of Core.

 **./depends/patches** - Patches to be applied to downloaded packages before building the packages. *Nothing in the root directory.*